cartesi/docs/cartesi-rollups/core-concepts/mainnet.md

       title: Honeypot dApp
 ---

 Cartesi Rollups are app-specific execution environments that can be deployed as L2, L3, or sovereign rollups.
 It's not your typical L1 blockchain, so the idea of a "Mainnet launch" is slightly different.
 What goes to mainnet are the dApps built using Cartesi!
-And with the launch of the Honeypot dApp, Cartesi Rollups is officially ready for mainnet (beta)!
+And with the launch of the Honeypot dApp, Cartesi Rollups is officially ready for mainnet!

 ## About Mainnet Beta